 In real life, stealing a little time from the boss is no big deal, something most people have done at one time or another.
 In a movie, however, it often happens that people are punished severely for a mere peccadillo, and so we get a slight sinking feeling at this most venial of sins.
 But it gets worse.
 She starts taking samples out of Cliff’s suitcase to give to her sister, whom she has not seen in two years, as a belated marriage present.
 This means she is not just stealing time from her boss, but dresses as well.
 Furthermore, she is putting Cliff on the spot.
 “What will I tell the home office?”
 Cliff asks, knowing he has to account for every item.
 “Tell them you ran into Jesse James,” is Marsha’s flip answer.
 In other words, she is not saying that she intends to reimburse the company as soon as she gets her next paycheck.

 When the bus pulls into Rock Point, Cliff gets off with Marsha just to stretch his legs.
 He refers to the town as a “dead end,” as a “wilderness,” but she defends it as a place where the people are nice and everyone goes to church, something her sister must have told her in a letter, since Marsha has never been there before.
 It is indeed isolated.
-While on the bus, they passed a billboard stating that Rock Point was a community of American homes and ideals, with “American” in large print, bookended by two American flags.
-Such fervent patriotism is always ominous.
+While on the bus, they passed a billboard stating that Rock Point is a community of American homes and ideals, with “American” in large print, bookended by two American flags.
+Such fervent patriotism is always ominous, as was the part about everyone going to church.

 Marsha heads to a payphone to call her sister to come pick her up.
 She tells Cliff to give her a nickel, which he does.
 He tries to buy a pack of cigarettes at the counter, but is told to use the machine.
 Apparently cigarette machines were new at the time, because Cliff comments that the way things are going, pretty soon they won’t need people.
 He returns to the phone booth just as Marsha hangs up.
 Because no one answered the phone at her sister’s house, Marsha retrieves the nickel, and, with Cliff standing right there, she opens her purse, holds the nickel about six inches over the opening, and drops it in, ostentatiously not returning it to Cliff.
 She could have simply slipped the nickel into her purse while still sitting in the booth, but the movie is going out of its way to make sure we notice this business about her keeping it.